Insular Celtic languages: Insular Celtic hypothesis

 The proponents assert that a strong partition between the Brittonic languages with Gaulish (P-Celtic) on one side and the Goidelic languages with Celtiberian (Q-Celtic) on the other, may be superficial, owing to a language contact phenomenon.
 They add the identical sound shift (//kʷ// to //p//) could have occurred independently in the predecessors of Gaulish and Brittonic, or have spread through language contact between those two groups.
 Further, the Italic languages had a similar divergence between Latino-Faliscan, which kept //kʷ//, and Osco-Umbrian, which changed it to //p//.

+Pictish language is sometimes considered to be one of Brythonic languages or of a separate branch known as Pritenic.
 Some historians, such as George Buchanan in the 16th century, had suggested the Brythonic or P-Celtic language was a descendant of the Pictish language.
-Indeed, the tribe of the Pritani has a corresponding Q-Celtic form in Old Irish, Cruthin, but this could also simply be a loanword from Brythonic.
 (Note: All other research into Pictish has been described as a postscript to Buchanan's work.
 This view may be something of an oversimplification: Forsyth 1997 offers a short account of the debate; Cowan & McDonald 2000 may be helpful for a broader view.)

 Under the Insular hypothesis, the family tree of the insular Celtic languages is thus as follows:

 This table lists cognates showing the development of Proto-Celtic /*/kʷ// to //p// in Gaulish and the Brittonic languages but to //k// in the Goidelic languages.